CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Special Item
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > _Unique._ _Palantir._ ***Playable only at Isengard.*** With its bearer able to use a Palantir and with at least 5 cards in your play deck, tap _Palantir of Orthanc_ to choose one card from you discard pile to place in your play deck (reshuffle the play deck).
+> > _Unique._ _Palantir._ ***Playable only at Isengard.*** With its bearer able to use a Palantir and with at least 5 cards in your play deck, tap _Palantir of Orthanc_ to choose one card from your discard pile to place in your play deck (reshuffle the play deck).
 Bearer makes a corruption check.
 > >
 > > {: .fs-3 }
 > > _“‘The Stones of Seeing do not lie...’”_ ***---&#65279;LotRV***